theopn/dotfiles/README.md

     ~/dotfiles/dotfiles-util.sh --macos-install
     ```

-- Configure i3 WM and related utilities using the following commands:
+- Configure Yabai, Skhd, and Sketchybar for macOS tiling WM setup using the following commands:
     ```bash
-    ~/dotfiles/dotfiles-util.sh --i3-install
+    ~/dotfiles/dotfiles-util.sh --yabai-install
     ```
+    Don't forget to follow the further instructions in [the macOS tiling WM section](#macos-tiling-wm-setup)

 - Choose configurations in the `misc` directory and manually copy them!
 Follow the commands in `./misc/README.md`.